Rakshit-Adderi-Rohit/Contactless-Fingerprint-Detection-/README.md

 ![](/images/fingerprints.png)

 ## Copyright
-If you intend to use the code as either a replica or update it further then, please include the following copyright in it.
+If you intend to use the code as either a replica or update it further then, please include the following copyright in it.<br/>
 **Copyright © 2020 RAR**

 ## Citing
-If you use this work for scientific research, please cite it as following.
+If you use this work for scientific research, please cite it as following.<br/>
 **Rakshit Adderi Rohit, Contactless Fingerprint Detection, 2020, GitHub repository, https://github.com/RakshitAR29/Contactless-Fingerprint-Detection-**

-Thank you
+*Thank you*